What is DMARC?

 2. When an email is sent by the domain (or someone spoofing the domain), the recipient mail server checks to see if the domain has a DMARC record.

-- Does the message have a proper DKIM-Signature that validates?
+- Does the message have a proper DKIM signature that validates?

 - Does the sender's IP address match authorized senders in the SPF record?